jshjohnson/ASCAT/content/plugins/custom-fields-search/readme.txt

 * Update : Updated all functionality for wordpress 3.0, 3.1, 3.2.

 == Upgrade Notice ==

+= V1.1.6 =
+Screenshots are updated.
+BWS plugins section is updated.
+We updated all functionality for wordpress 3.8.1.

 = V1.1.5 =
 BWS plugins section is updated.
 We updated all functionality for wordpress 3.8.